Don’t risk HMRC fines.

-There is no standard format for a P60 (each may look a bit different), but the minimum information on it is always the same.
+There is no standard format for a P60.
+Although they may look a little bit different, the information the form contains is always the same.

 You should keep your P60 for your tax records.
 You’ll need it for a variety of different reasons like:

 If you don’t have access to your P60 and need to file a tax return, don’t panic.
-TaxScouts can get your Self Assessment done without a P60, as long as you have access to your HMRC Government Gateway.
+TaxScouts can get your Self Assessment done without one, as long as you have access to your HMRC Government Gateway.

 After every tax year, your employer should provide you with your P60.
 However, if they haven’t, you can always request it from them.
 Your employer is required to keep your P60 on record for three years for tax purposes.
 So if you lose it, just ask them for another copy.